 Flash Flood Watch:

-- ...Flash Flood Watch remains in effect through this evening...
+- ...Flash Flood Watch remains in effect through Tuesday morning...
 The Flash Flood Watch continues for

 Submit Your Storm Report

 Send your storm reports and severe weather pictures and video to email@example.com.

 Severe Weather Information By County: